Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Quick-Instructions "Previous section in reading order")]   [[\>](#Building-NetCDF-With-HDF5 "Next section in reading order")]       [[\<\<](#Quick-Instructions "Beginning of this chapter or previous chapter")]   [[Up](#Quick-Instructions "Up section")]   [[\>\>](#Building-on-Unix "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------------------------------- -------------------------------------------------------------------- --- ------------------------------------------------------------------------------- ------------------------------------------ -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.1 Building NetCDF Without HDF5 {.section}
+2.1 Building NetCDF Without HDF5
 --------------------------------

 If you don’t want netCDF-4/HDF5, then build like this: